OOPSpam/blog/_posts/2024-07-01-gravity-forms-notification-issue.md

 ## Final thoughts

 This is a common issue many form builder plugin users face.
-In this article, we went through how to set up a SMTP plugin and enable spam protection with logging functionality for WPForms.
+In this article, we went through how to set up a SMTP plugin and enable spam protection with logging functionality for Gravity Forms.